 To ensure your participant’s work experience request is able to be considered, please:-

 - Email HR Enquiries with relevant details, students name, requested dates, area of interest and any other relevant information.

 - STEP 2

 - People and Culture will reply to the request within 2 weeks advising if the area requested are able to host the student.
 If a placement is found, the work experience placement form will be emailed to the student/career advisor with any further documents required.

 - STEP 3

-- Signed document must be received by HR-PP two weeks prior to placement commencement.
+- Signed documents must be received by People and Culture 2 weeks prior to placement commencement.